 6.3.1 Applicability to language

-In general, the type system of Ada protects against the vulnerabilities outlined in subclause 6.3 of ISO/IEC TR 24772-1:2019.
-The vulnerabilities caused by the inherent conceptual complexity of bit level programming are as described in subclause 6.3 of ISO/IEC TR 24772-1:2019.
+In general, the type system of Ada mitigates the vulnerabilities outlined in subclause 6.3 of ISO/IEC 24772-1:2019.
+The vulnerabilities caused by the inherent conceptual complexity of bit level programming are as described in subclause 6.3 of ISO/IEC 24772-1:2019.

 6.3.2 Guidance to language users